casper-network/docs/source/docs/casper/operators/aws-nodes/4-modules.md

 ### OpenVPN Server Module

-The OpenVPN Service provides the administrators a private and secure connection to the node.
+The OpenVPN Service provides administrators with a private and secure connection to the node.
 This simple VPN is available for five administrators.
 To configure the VPN server, read the [OpenVPN guide](./6-open-vpn.md).

 #### Ports